Why Dye Happy

-Socrates (469-399 BC) believed happiness is achieved through self-knowledge, that happiness flows not from physical or external things like bodily pleasures or wealth and power, but from living a life that’s good for your soul.
+Socrates (469-399 BC) believed happiness comes from self-knowledge and living a life that’s good for your soul.

-We determine who we are by what we do, so get on with it.
+Life is short.
+Figure it out early.
+There's no book.
+You determine who you are by what you do, so get on with it.

 The yin yang symbol from ancient Chinese philosophy symbolizes how seemingly opposite or contrary forces are actually complementary, interconnected, and interdependent.

-Dye Happy is so simple it makes people wonder.
+It's so simple and unusual it makes people wonder.
 It's a beautiful conversation starter.
-Interesting people will be drawn to you when they see Dye Happy.
+Interesting people will be drawn to you when you wear Dye Happy.
 They want to be enlightened.

-Our Dye Happy brand was partially inspired by my first encounter with the optimistic messaging in the lifestyle brand Life is Good.
+Dye Happy was inspired by my first encounter with Life is Good.

 My Mom the artist went cross country with her dog in a VW Camper Van in the early 90s, her last hurrah before marriage and kids.
 I grew up with stories and pictures from her trip.